The true story of black Italy

 Marilena Umuhoza Delli

-Author, photographer, and Italian-Rwandan director, whose work has been published by BBC, CNN, Al Jazeera, The Guardian, Rolling Stone, and the New York Times.
-She has written four books about her experience as an Afro-descendant woman in Italy, hosts a program on Radio Radicale, and writes for Vanity Fair.
-She co-founded Italy's first black-owned Anti-Racism Academy and regularly holds workshops in Italy, Brazil, the USA, and the UK.
-She taught Italian at the Italian Cultural Institute in Los Angeles and holds a Master's degree in Languages for International Communication, along with film studies at UCLA.
-In 2020, she was named one of the 50 women of the year by D-Repubblica, and in 2023, she was awarded Community Leader of Change at the Black Carpet Awards organized by Vogue and AFW.
+Marilena Umuhoza Delli is an Italian-Rwandan photographer, author, and filmmaker whose work has been featured worldwide by BBC, CNN, Corriere della Sera, Le Monde, Rolling Stone, and The New York Times, among others.
+She has written several books about her experience as a Black woman in Italy, hosts a national radio program on Radio Radicale dedicated to Afro-descendant excellence, and collaborates with Vanity Fair.
+She co-founded Italy’s first Black-owned Anti-Racism Academy and regularly conducts workshops across Italy, the United States, and the United Kingdom.
+In Los Angeles, she taught Italian language courses for foreigners at the Istituto Italiano di Cultura.
+She holds a Master’s degree in Languages for International Communication and studied filmmaking at UCLA (Los Angeles).
+In 2020, she was named one of the 50 Women of the Year by D-Repubblica; in 2023, she received the Community Leader of Change recognition at the Black Carpet Awards organized by Vogue and AFW; and in 2025, she was a finalist for the Andersen Prize for her essay True Story of Black Italy. www.MarilenaDelli.com

 Discover More